 An accomplished dance instructor and ambassador to UNESCO and owner of a Bald of Awesome.
 He actually has no power, other than being a symbolic figurehead.
 Became king in 2004 when his father abdicated.
 He has no children, but that’s not a problem because the King is chosen by a council, even if an heir existed.
 Cambodia is a really odd country in that it's a constitutional monarchy in the complete sense, ie the king does nothing, but the Prime Minister (the ex-communist Hun Sen) runs a fairly repressive regime.
 The only other places in modern history where this arrangement lasted any significant amount of time are Fascist Italy, Imperial Japan, and a few stints of dictatorship in Thailand.
 (Other constitutional monarchies have been authoritarian regimes, of course, but the king tends to have power and not be a mere figurehead.)

 Actually, his title is Yang di-Pertuan Agong, meaning 'He who is made Lord'.
-Full name Almu'tasimu Billahi Muhibbuddin Tuanku Alhaj Abdul Halim Mu'adzam Shah Ibni Almarhum Sultan Badlishah.
+Full name Tengku Muhammad Faris Petra ibni Sultan Ismail Petra.
 The Malaysian monarchy is unique because the king is elected by the Conference of Rulers consisting of the nine hereditary rulers of the Malay states and is rotated on a five-year period basis.
 Mostly ceremonial.

 A very atypical monarchy.
 Thanks to Andorra's strange ancient constitution, the country is co-ruled by two monarchs referred to as Princes.
 Each of the Princes are actually from the foreign nations of France and Spain; one is the Bishop of Urgell in Spain and the other is the President of France (originally the Count of Foix, a title which later became contiguous with the French monarchy and later the presidency).
 Both Princes have very few powers constitutionally.

 The proper title is King of the Belgians, making him the only popular monarch left in the world.
-Philippe took over after his father Albert II abdicated in July 2013 (making him the fourth monarch to do so this year after those of the Netherlands, Vatican City and Qatar).
+Philippe took over after his father Albert II abdicated in July 2013 (making him the fourth monarch to do so that year after those of the Netherlands, Vatican City and Qatar).
 There's a lack of clarity about the name of the royal house, since they changed it in World War I for more or less the same reasons as their British cousins the Windsors, but they haven't objected terribly about using the old name since then.
 Philippe's oldest child and heir, Elisabeth, is expected to become Belgium's first queen regnant.
-The current King is also a first cousin of Grand Duke Henri of Luxembourg and a first cousin once removed of King Harald V of Norway, a second cousin once removed of Queen Margrethe II of Denmark, a third cousin of King Carl XVI Gustaf of Sweden, a third cousin once removed to both Queen Elizabeth II of the United Kingdom and Prince Hans-Adam II of Liechtenstein, a fourth cousin of King Felipe VI of Spain, a fourth cousin once removed of King Willem-Alexander of the Netherlands, and a fifth cousin of Prince Albert II of Monaco.
+The current King is also a first cousin of Grand Duke Henri of Luxembourg, a first cousin once removed of King Harald V of Norway, a second cousin once removed of Queen Margrethe II of Denmark, a third cousin of King Carl XVI Gustaf of Sweden, a third cousin once removed to both Queen Elizabeth II of the United Kingdom and Prince Hans-Adam II of Liechtenstein, a fourth cousin of King Felipe VI of Spain, a fourth cousin once removed of King Willem-Alexander of the Netherlands, and a fifth cousin of Prince Albert II of Monaco.

 The only references to the monarchy of Sweden in English that most are aware of are the song "Minnie the Moocher" and Casey and Andy, in which the man himself was a freeloader who did nothing but sit on the couch all day.
 The Swedish monarchy was the first to adopt 'Equal' or 'Absolute Primogeniture' in 1980, meaning that the eldest child inherits the throne regardless of their gender.
-This meant that the, at the time 7 months old, then-Crown Prince Carl Philip was stripped of his status in favour of his older sister Victoria.
+This meant that then-Crown Prince Carl Philip, at the time 7 months old, was stripped of his status in favour of his older sister Victoria.
 Crown Princess Victoria was the only direct female heir apparent of a throne in the world for 33 years (1980-2013, when the accession of Willem-Alexander in the Netherlands left his oldest daughter Catharina-Amalia heir apparent to the Dutch throne).
 He is a first cousin of Queen Margrethe II of Denmark, a second cousin once removed of King Harald V of Norway, a third cousin to Queen Elizabeth II of the United Kingdom, King Philippe of Belgium, and Grand Duke Henri of Luxembourg, a third cousin once removed to both King Willem-Alexander of the Netherlands and King Felipe VI of Spain, a fourth cousin twice removed of Prince Hans-Adam II of Liechtenstein, and a fifth cousin twice removed of Prince Albert II of Monaco.

 Francis, Pope of the Vatican CityBorn: 1936 Reign: 2013 —